 Figure 6.3.6-1: Procedure for Intent Conflict Resolution

-1) Consumer subscribes to receive notiyMOICreation and notifyMOIDeletion using NtfSubscriptionCtrl as defined in TS 28.622 [6].
+1) MnS Consumer subscribes to receive notifyMOICreation and notifyMOIDeletion using NtfSubscriptionControl as defined in clause 4.3.22 TS 28.622 [6].

-2) The producer detects a conflict
+2) The Mns Producer detects a conflict.

-3) Producer instantiate IntentReportInfo IOC with attributes specifying the intent conflict information.
+3) MnS Producer instantiates IntentReport IOC with attributes specifying the intent conflict information.

-4) Producer notify the creation of IntentReport IOC using notifyMOICreation request as defined in TS 28.532 [3].
+4) MnS Producer notifies the creation of IntentReport IOC using notifyMOICreation request as defined in TS 28.532 [3].
 The notification may include measures to solve the conflict including intent deletion and/or intent modification.

-5) Consumer send a response
+5) MnS Consumer sends a response.

-6) Consumer may send a deleteMOI request to delete the intent identified by the producer in report.
+6) MnS Consumer may send a deleteMOI request to delete the intent identified by the producer in report.

-7) Producer notify consumer about the deletion of the intent using notifyMOIDeletion request as defined in TS 28.532 [3].
+7) MnS Producer notifies consumer about the deletion of the intent using notifyMOIDeletion request as defined in TS 28.532 [3].

-8) Consumer sends a response
+8) MnS Consumer sends a response.

-9) Consumer may send a ModifyMOIAttribute request to modify the Expectation and/or Target based on the information provided in the report.
+9) MnS Consumer may send a modifyMOIAttributes request to modify the Intent, Expectation and/or Target based on the information provided in the report.
+In the modification request, Consumer may deactivate the intent by configuring attribute intentAdminState with value "DEACTIVATED".

-10) Producer notify consumer about the modification of the Expectation and/or Target using notifyMOIAttributeValueChange request as defined in TS 28.532 [3].
+10) MnS Producer notifies consumer about the modification of the Intent Expectation and/or Target using notifyMOIAttributeValueChanges request as defined in TS 28.532 [3].

-11) Consumer sends a response.
+11) MnS Consumer sends a response.